 - Be aware that not attending two consecutive tutoring sessions without a valid reason may result in the service being cancelled.

 Students may request to work with a different tutor.
-Students must speak with their Equitable Learning Advisor if they wish to be allocated another tutor or if they no longer require Study Skills Support.
+Students must speak with their Equitable Learning Facilitator if they wish to be allocated another tutor or if they no longer require Study Skills Support.

 Requirements for the Study Skills Support tutor only